Car Insurance Cancellation and Non-Renewal

 However, it is possible that something you did during your policy term may have caused your insurer to non-renew you.
 It depends on the type of insurer your policy is written with.

-Perhaps you are with a standard carrier, and as a result of a few tickets you received during your policy, you no longer fit their risk appetite.
-You would likely be non-renewed and have to seek coverage from a non-standard carrier (types of auto insurance companies).
+Perhaps you are with a standard carrier, and as a result of a few tickets or accidents during your policy, you no longer fit their risk appetite.

 What’s next?

-Believe it or not, a cancellation or a non-renewal may be the best thing that ever happened to you.
 Perhaps you were with a national insurer like State Farm or Farmers Insurance for several years and didn’t have any claims.
-It is not uncommon for these companies to drop you when you file your first claim.

 In the event this happens, you will likely have to seek the services of an independent agent who will shop your rate with several insurers.
-(Learn more about the difference between a captive agent and an independent insurance agent).

 It is also not uncommon for individuals to save money on insurance after switching insurers…even with a ticket or claim.

-The national insurance companies with large television advertising budgets typically don’t have the best prices.
 They rely on bombarding us with commercials and other forms of advertising to convince us they are the best option.

 How do you think they pay for an advertisement to be run at every commercial break on every channel 24 hours per day?
 They are using your premium dollars to do so.